 I started talking about lifestyle choices to my patients and quickly realized that most of my patients prefer these interventions over medications.
 I now screen all new patients with a questionnaire about diet, exercise, stress, sleep and relationships to see if any intervention is needed.
 I continue to learn about alternative treatment options in addition to my training in western medicine treatment options.

 Discussing the root cause of illness and options for treatment takes time.
 The current healthcare system allows approximately 15 minutes to see a patient and write a detailed summary of this visit.
 The amount of time doctors can spend with patients is decreasing as the interpreted solution continues to be to add more and more employees to assist the doctor.
 In practice, these multiple layers lead to an extremely inefficient and frustrating system to work in as a physician and to navigate as a patient.

 Therefore I started to research alternative healthcare models and began to learn that eliminating insurance companies from the doctor patient relationship seemed to solve almost every problem.
-Hundreds of other physicians have also decided to open direct primary care practices.
+Thousands of other physicians have also decided to open direct primary care practices.
 The doctor patient relationship is preserved as less documentation is required, less staff is required to meet all of the insurance requirements, and pricing becomes transparent and predictable.
 With so much less overhead, I can decrease the number of patients I see, allowing me to spend more time with each patient.
 Also, with fewer layers to the system and less patients overall, patients can call, e-mail or text me directly and have nearly immediate answers rather than navigating a phone system and a complicated hierarchy of office staff.
 Patients can be seen the same day for acute issues and can schedule a 90 minute appointments when needed.